You may have heard about using baking soda in cat litter, but…

-Most cats do not like a citrus scent, so you should be aware of that.
-Cats are individual creatures though and what smells they will tolerate will vary.
+Most cats dislike a citrus scent, so be aware of that.
+Cats are individual creatures though, and what smells they will tolerate will vary.

-The good news with baking soda is that it does not have a smell.
-As such, that will not prove to be a problem with any cat.
+The good news with baking soda is that it does not have a smell, so your cats shouldn’t have a problem with it.

 Will Cats Eat Baking Soda?

-Baking soda has a very slight salty taste to it, and the reality is that it does not taste that good.
+Baking soda has a very slight salty taste to it, and it does not taste that good.
 That will put most cats off eating it.
 Kittens and younger cats may try to eat it, but it is not really anything major to worry about.